 Available toolbox features#

-The Semaphore Toolbox offers a set of tools to navigate language versions, databases, cache, artifacts and checking out your code.
-Some of these features are tied to our hosted system, and will not be available on self-hosted agents.
+The Semaphore Toolbox offers a set of tools to navigate language versions, databases, cache, artifacts, and to check your code.
+Some of these features are tied to our hosted system, and are not available on self-hosted agents.

 |Using S3 or GCS as a storage backend.

 |Publishing test results

 |Start debug jobs

 |Since Semaphore does not have access to the machine running the debug job, the Semaphore CLI will not automatically log into it.
 See the self-hosted debug jobs page for more information.